elinscott-talks/marvel_pillar_iv_meeting_2024/slides.typ

 - easy installation
 - automated workflows
-- minimal input required of the user #pause
+- minimal input required of the user

 For more details, go to `koopmans-functionals.org`